Drum Corps International: About

 Drum Corps Associates (DCA), a governing body for all-age or senior drum corps, is not affiliated with DCI, however the two organizations are strategic partners.
 DCI describes all-age corps as providing value to the drum corps activity, and permits all age corps to compete at sanctioned competitions.
+On May 31, 2023, DCI and DCA announced a partnership to create an All-Age Class for the 2024 and 2025 competitive seasons.

 Mission

 As the self-styled "Marching Music's Major League", DCI's mission is to create an environment for participating corps "to engage in education, competition, entertainment, and the promotion of individual growth."
 The organization also emphasizes positive life-transforming experiences for all participants.

 Membership

+Drum Corps International lists 50 members, as of the end of 2024.
+Of these, one is in Sherbrooke, Canada.
+The rest are based in the US, California being the best represented by far.
+Though DCI holds a world championship, international corps are ineligible.
+No events are scheduled outside the US in 2025.

 To become a DCI member, or to maintain membership, a corps must pass an evaluation by the board of directors.
 The evaluation requires corps to submit data on their financial health, fundraising capacity and income, participants, staffing, and explanations of their administrative structure.
 All corps are required to be tax-exempt organizations.

 Once approved by the board, a new corps must achieve certain competitive requirements, such as attending World Championships.
 The corps must then be approved by a majority of other members at a meeting following World Championships, usually the annual rules congress later in the year.

-All-age corps are ineligible for membership, but they may qualify as "touring" corps during a competitive season.
 International corps, or corps based outside the United States and Canada, are also ineligible for membership.
 However, an international corps that adopts DCI's regulations, specifically instrumentation and participant age limits, may also qualify as a touring corps in either Open or World Class.